maxxiimo/the-front-end-manifesto/appendix-1.md

 #### Deployment

-I like Heroku and deploy to it by running the following commands:
+Heroku is a cloud application platform used by many members of the Rails community.
+Deploy to Heroku by running the following commands:

     $ heroku create --stack cedar
     $ git push heroku master